monikamarr/ai201-project3-takemeter/README.md

 ## Example 1

 I used ChatGPT to help refine the label taxonomy by generating borderline examples between Analysis and Hot Take.
-I manually reviewed and revised the final definitions before using them for annotation.
+I manually reviewed and revised the final definitions before applying them during annotation.

 ## Example 2

 I used ChatGPT to analyze model errors after evaluation.
-The AI suggested that overlap between Analysis and Hot Take was likely causing confusion.
-I reviewed the misclassified examples manually before incorporating those conclusions into this report.
+The AI helped identify patterns in the confusion matrix and suggested possible reasons for the model's tendency to over-predict Analysis.

 ## Annotation Assistance

-ChatGPT assisted with preliminary labeling suggestions for collected Reddit comments.
+ChatGPT provided preliminary labeling suggestions for collected Reddit comments.
 All labels were manually reviewed and corrected before inclusion in the final dataset.

+---

+# Repository Contents

+* `planning.md`
+* `dataset.csv`
+* `README.md`
+* `confusion_matrix.png`
+* `evaluation_results.json`
+* Fine-tuned model outputs and evaluation artifacts